huypn12/forex-prediction/README.md

 2. Running the Project
 	1. Add ml_proj and its subfolders into path
 	2. Modify the configuration if necessary.
 By default, it only verifies the saved models in full dataset.
 Set cfg.execMode to "train" to train the model again.
-	3. Run the respective .m file
+	3. Run the respective .m file.